Jokki57/development-mock-server/README.md

 ### Preamble

-Main appointment of this server is mocking api requests.
+The main appointment of this server is mocking API requests.
 I developed it for my own purposes (because others mock servers don't satisfy me) and then I decided to make it public.

 #### With this server you can

-- set mocks for requests that satisfy regexp pattern
+- set mocks for requests that satisfy RegExp pattern
 - serve local files
 - broadcast messages to connected clients via socket
 - make `POST` or `GET` request with custom `Origin` & `Referer` headers
 - server on `http` or `https`
-- set options as CLI parameters or in config file
+- set options as CLI parameters or in a config file

 ### Usage

-##### Mocking
+#### Mocking
-For mocking you **must** define some `config.json` file and pass it as CLI parameter `--config=...` (of course you can name it as you wish),
+For mocking you **must** define some `config.json` file and pass it as CLI parameter `--config=<path_to_config>` (of course you can name it as you wish),

 **CLI command `development-mock-server --config=./mocks/config.json`**